 Block Sender was developed to make the process of removing and keeping spam out of your inbox as simple and streamlined as possible.
 In fact, setting up a block takes less than a minute and only a few clicks.

-As a Chrome browser extension, Block Sender works in Gmail and inserts a Block button directly below the Gmail search bar, next to your filter checkbox.
+As a Chrome browser extension, Block Sender works within Gmail and inserts a Block button directly below the Gmail search bar, next to your filter checkbox.